broadinstitute/wfl/docs/md/usage-retry.md

 Attempting to retry workflows of any other status will return a `400` HTTP failure status, as will specifying a status for which the workload has no workflows.

+### Warnings and Caveats

-!!! warning "Submission of snapshot subsets not yet supported"
+#### Submission of snapshot subsets not yet supported

-    Note that WFL is limited by Rawls functionality and cannot yet submit a subset of a snapshot.
+WFL is limited by [Rawls](https://github.com/broadinstitute/rawls) functionality and cannot yet submit a subset of a snapshot.
 So retrying any workflow from a workload snapshot will resubmit all entities from that snapshot.

 Example - a running submission from a snapshot has 500 workflows:

 - 1 failed

 - 249 running

 - 250 succeeded

 Retrying the failed workflow will create a new submission where all 500 original workflows are retried.

-    Consider whether you should wait for all workflows in the submission to complete before initiating a retry to avoid multiple workflows running concurrently
-    in competition for the same output files.
+Consider whether you should wait for all workflows in the submission to complete before initiating a retry to avoid multiple workflows running concurrently in competition for the same output files.

-A successful `/retry` request
-returns the workload
+#### Race condition when retrying the same workload concurrently
-specified by `$UUID`.
-A failed `/retry` request
-will return a description
-of the failure.

-The `/retry` endpoint is not yet implemented for all workflows and in such cases returns a `501` HTTP failure status.
-Until it is supported,
-see the method below.
+A caller could hit this endpoint for the same workload multiple times in quick succession, making possible a race condition where each run retries the same set of workflows.

+Future improvements will make this operation threadsafe, but in the interim try to wait for a response from your retry request before resubmitting.

-# Retrying Failures via WFL
+## Retrying Failures via WFL Runbook

 WFL remembers enough about submissions to let you quickly resubmit failed workflows with the same inputs/options as they were originally submitted.